Content for New Div Tag Goes Here

 Placeholder image

-The Gitxsan people are located along the banks of the Upper Skenna River inland from the northwest coast of British Columbia.
-There are six Gitxsan communities in the area and the creation of the Ksan village was intended to be a representation of the traditional way of life of these peoples.
+The Gitxsan people are located along the banks of the Upper Skeena River, inland from the northwest coast of British Columbia.
+Their culture and history are deeply rooted in the region, and their connection to the land and the river has shaped their way of life for thousands of years.
+The Gitxsan people are known for their rich cultural heritage, reflected in their art, traditions, and communal living practices.
+There are six Gitxsan communities in this area, and the creation of the Ksan village was intended to be a living representation of the traditional way of life of the Gitxsan people, offering insights into their past and cultural practices.

 Cite Article : Reference: www.canadahistory.com/sections/documents/documents.html